(Not as) Big as a Barn: Upper Bounds on Dark Matter-Nucleus Cross Sections: Dark Matter Scattering Theory

 Now, assume that the potential has some maximum radius $r_A$, and we have low energy scattering, $k r_A\ll 1$.
 Then we can approximate $\sin(qr')\approx q r'$ and integrate only up to the maximum radius $r_A$:

-Eq.~\eqref{potential_ind_approx} is a remarkable result.
-Provided the required approximations are valid, $f^{(1)}\left(k,\theta\right)$ depends only on the volume integral of the potential; it contains no information at all about the shape.
-Provided the volume integral of the potential is proportional to the nuclear mass number $A$, we have the scaling:
+Equation~\eqref{potential_ind_approx} is a remarkable result.
+If the required approximations are valid, $f^{(1)}\left(k,\theta\right)$ depends only on the volume integral of the potential; it contains no information at all about the shape.
+Provided the volume integral of the potential is proportional to the nuclear mass number $A$, we have the scaling

 Plugging into Eq.~\eqref{tot_scattering}:

 which can be recast more precisely in terms of the dark matter-nucleon reduced mass $\mu_N$ and scattering cross section $\sigma_{\chi N}^{(1)}$: